ryantrellis/Weather/README.md

   - When a user selects a location on the map, a full screen div will appear with the rain data.
 There will be a back button to return to the map.
     - This design will work well for desktop and mobile with little effort.
     - Individual data points will be easy to see by mousing over the individual points on desktop.
-    - Maybe on mobile the users can press the data point, and a header will appear with the point data.
-    - Alternatively, there could be one tab for the graph and another for the data in a table.
 - Using Moment.js to handle dates because it makes the code much more readable.
 - Chose plotly.js for graphing because it offers a lot of cool feature with minimal configuration.
 I found the zooming controls on mobile were really intuitive.
 - Using inline CSS for styling components that only appear in one place.